ev3dev/ev3dev.github.io/docs/getting-started.md

 6.5V than from 6.5V down to 5V!

 **Note:** If you are using Raspberry Pi hardware without a screen, just wait for the Activity LED to stop flashing, then go to the next step.
-If you have connected the pi to a screen monitor via HDMI press `ALT-F2` at the end of the boot sequence.
+If alternatively you have connected the pi to a screen monitor via HDMI press <kbd>Alt</kbd>+<kbd>F2</kbd> at the end of the boot sequence.
 This should take you to a login prompt.
 Login as 'robot' with password 'maker'.